isomerpages/pa-chingay/pages/Chingay Parade 2025.md

  <div><img src="/images/Chingay2024CommunityFloats/Community_Floats.jpg" style="padding: 1rem;"></div>

-<p> Made possible by our residents and local artists, this initiative looks to foster a sense of identity and ownership within the community.
-The result is a record-breaking 23 floats expressing Singapore's spirit of inclusitivity and festivity as we find joy in the connections we create and the moments we share over food. </p>
+<p> Be part of the Chingay 2025 celebrations as we continue our road to UNESCO Check out the  </p>
 </div>
 </div>